SOLIDSoftworks/Solid.Identity.Protocols.Saml2p/README.md

 }
 ```
 #### Responding to RequestedAuthnContext
-According to the spec, if a specific authentication context is requested, it's at the chosen at the discretion of the responder.
+According to the spec, if a preferred authentication context is requested, it's chosen at the discretion of the responder.
 This can be done with more authentication handlers on the IDP side and

 ```csharp
 public void ConfigureServices(IServiceCollection services)